 Module Responsible Prof. DrIng.
-Johannes Völkl

-Lecturer Prof. DrIng.
-Johannes Völkl

-Module Group Application & Competence-Oriented

-Module Duration 1 semester

-Term Summer

-Applicability of the module in the degree programmes MF 43 Techno-Economic Analysis and Simulation

-Course Type • Lecture: 50%

-• Exercise: 25%

-Computer Course: 25%

-Lab Course: 0%

-Credit Points (ECTS) 5

-Weekly Working Hours 4

-Total Workload 150 hours

-Prerequisites Fundamental understanding of (chemical) engineering

-Learning Goals After the module the students

-know the parts of a Techno-Economic Analysis

-understand how to obtain required data for Techno- Economic Analysis

-can compare different approaches to estimate CAPEX based on characteristic process data

-know factors to quantify sustainability criteria of process routes

-apply the learned concepts in an individual case study in which a Techno-Economic calculation is carried out

-can use ASPEN Plus in the context of Techno-Economic Analysis

-Content Fundamentals of economical process assessment

-Calculation of CAPEX and OPEX for process routes
+Johannes Völkl Lecturer Prof. DrIng.
+Johannes Völkl Module Group Application & Competence-Oriented Module Duration 1 semester Term Summer Applicability of the module in the degree program MF 43 Techno-Economic Analysis and Simulation Course Type • Lecture: 50% Practical Course: 50% Credit Points (ECTS) 5 Weekly Working Hours 4 Total Workload 150 hours Prerequisites Fundamental understanding of (chemical) engineering Number of Participants Not limited Learning Goals After the module the students know the parts of a Techno-Economic Analysis understand how to obtain required data for Techno- Economic Analysis can compare different approaches to estimate CAPEX based on characteristic process data know factors to quantify sustainability criteria of process routes apply the learned concepts in an individual case study in which a Techno-Economic calculation is carried out can use ASPEN Plus in the context of Techno-Economic Analysis Content Fundamentals of economical process assessment Calculation of CAPEX and OPEX for process routes Evaluation of different CAPEX estimation approaches

-Evaluation of different CAPEX estimation approaches Application of evaluation methods for sustainability criteria, e.g. greenhouse gas emissions Overview of methods of conceptual process design Comparison of different approaches for a Techno- Economic evaluation of process routes Individual Case Study: Techno-Economic evaluation for a selected topic as examination project Introduction to the usage of Process Simulation to generate data for Techno-Economic Analysis Material Lecture notes as downloadable files (learning campus) Examination The examination is carried out as a Case Study on a selected example for which a Techno-Economic evaluation should be carried out.
+Application of evaluation methods for sustainability criteria, e.g. greenhouse gas emissions Overview of methods of conceptual process design Comparison of different approaches for a Techno- Economic evaluation of process routes Individual Case Study: Techno-Economic evaluation for a selected topic as examination project Introduction to the usage of Process Simulation to generate data for Techno-Economic Analysis Material Lecture notes as downloadable files (learning campus) Examination The examination is carried out as a Case Study on a selected example for which a Techno-Economic evaluation should be carried out.
 The process set-up will be given, the students should apply the different methods for CAPEX and OPEX calculations they learned in the lecture.
 The required content for the report and the specific project topics are announced in the beginning of the semester in the lecture and Learning Campus.
+Literature Specific literature for each chapter, current papers, will be announced during lectures